Pichi Richi Railway and Southern Flinders

 The oldest and last remaining operating portion of the original ‘Ghan’ railway, the award winning Pichi Richi Railway is a unique journey through deep rock cuttings, over stone wall embankments and spectacular iron bridges.
 Step into the past and be taken through timeless southern Flinders landscapes to Quorn in genuine 1920’s timber carriages powered by an original Ghan locomotive.
 While here, we explore the southern Flinders, with its fascinating heritage, rural towns and ancient landscapes.
 Join us as we experience this fascinating piece of South Australia’s history.

-(includes light lunch and three course dinner)
+(includes light lunch and two course dinner)

 We depart this morning after completing home pick-ups (limited areas*) heading up through the northern suburbs.
 We pause at Gawler for our morning tea before continuing through the Clare Valley.